jiadonglou/Interactive-Lab-Hub/Lab 2/README.md

 William Zhang: It's really cool that you have all the timezone included in the device.
 Also the interaction is very intuiative.
 However, personally I think you can work more on the interface design.
 Try adding some pictures to the UI.

+Chelsea Luo:I think it is a briliant idea to use time zones to design a clock.
+I like the visusal text indication to highlight the usage of the buttons.
+Overall, really great design and it is a good idea to have a set function.